How is Your Cashmere Sweater Made?

 It is now time to separate the long fibres from the short.
 The longer the fibre, the better the quality.
 We only use grade ‘A’ quality, which makes your sweater more resistant, softer and more durable, and will also mean that the sweater will generate less pilling.
 The equation is easy: if you invest in great cashmere quality, you will increase the longevity of your sweater.

 Once the yarn has reached the knitting factory, it will be knitted into the various pieces that comprise a sweater.
 This process takes place on new German knitting machines.
-The various pieces are then sewn together by highly specialised sewing staff.
+The different pieces are then sewn together by highly specialised sewing staff.
 The final step is to sew in a neck label, a wash label and a size label.
 All these labels are made of 100% naturally coloured cotton.

 The final stage before packing the cashmere sweater is washing.
-To ensure that the sweater will not shrink when you, the consumer, washes it, it has to go through a washing process before leaving the knitting factory.
+To ensure that the sweater will not shrink when you, the consumer, wash it, it has to go through a washing process before leaving the knitting factory.
 The washing also makes the sweater even more soft and fluffy.

 The sweater is now finished and goes through specialised quality control at the factory to ensure the sweater lives up to the high standards of a grade ‘A’ cashmere garment.
 From here, the sweater will be sent off for packing.
 We use as little packing as possible: thin, recycled paper and a recycled plastic zipper bag.
 The garments are now packed in cardboard boxes and are ready to be sent, with your home as the final destination.